Thalidomide: The active substance in Contergan,

 The active substance Thalidomide has many properties.
 Some of these properties are positive: Thalidomide has a sedative and sleep-triggering effect, and it also has anti-inflammatory properties and inhibits the growth of certain cancer cells.

 How does Thalidomide trigger its sedative effect?
-Put simply, it appears to imitates one of the body's own messengers, which inhibits the transfer of information between nerve cells in the body.
-The brain therefore receives fewer signals, which has a relaxing and sleep-inducing effect on the body.1
+Simply put, it appears to imitate one of the body's messengers that inhibits the transfer of information between nerve cells in the body.
+The brain, therefore, receives fewer signals.
+This has a relaxing and sleep-inducing effect on the body.1

-Based on this effect, Thalidomide was used as the active substance in the medication Contergan, and similar drugs across the world.
+Based on this effect, Thalidomide was used as the active substance in the medication Contergan and similar drugs worldwide.
 According to our information, the development and introduction of Contergan corresponded with the state of knowledge at that time and the applicable standards in the pharmaceutical industry.

 What are Thalidomide’s side effects?